WHOmagoo/CS321/README.md

 # cs321-hmcgough

-Branch Spreadsheet implements a spreadsheet program using Windows Forms and uses design patterns such as singletons, observers and model view controller.
+<b>Branch Spreadsheet</b> implements a spreadsheet program using Windows Forms and uses design patterns such as singletons, observers and model view controller.

 Branch BSTtreee implements a Binary Search Tree using templated types